sauloperez/sos/README.md

 This essentially runs commands on the remote server through SSH.
 Once the process is finished, point your browser to `<production_server>/webapp` and fill up the wizard fields like in development.

+In addition, it also provides tasks to # TODO fix tomcat tasks

 ## Testing